Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             site, please assign the file of manual-checked gff file here.
 This function will remove the low expressed ones based on comparison of manual-checked ones and predicted ones.
-BE CRAEFUL: This function may remove some True positives as sell.
+BE CAREFUL: This function may remove some True positives as sell.
 Please make sure you want to do it.

 - **Output files**

-The results of TSS are stored in ``$ANNOgesic/output/TSS``, and the rsults of processing site are stored in ``$ANNOgesic/output/processing_site``.
+The results of TSS are stored in ``$ANNOgesic/output/TSS``, and the results of processing site are stored in ``$ANNOgesic/output/processing_site``.

 The output folder is following: